imteekay/machine-learning-research/papers/sybil-a-validated-deep-learning-model-to-predict-future-lung-cancer-risk-from-a-single-low-dose/index.md

 Base Encoder:

 - Uses a pre-trained ResNet3D-18 (torchvision.models.video.r3d_18) as the backbone
-- This is a 3D convolutional neural network that processes volumetric medical imaging data (LDCT scans)
+- This is a 3D convolutional neural network that processes volumetric medical imaging data (LDCT scans): take raw 3D medical imaging data (like CT scans) as input
+- Extract meaningful features from this data through a series of convolutional layers
+- Transform the raw pixel data into a more compact, meaningful representation

 Multi-level Attention Pooling: